migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

-2024-04-07 Sun: Looked for more resumes and linkedin profiles on the layoffs list on layoff.fyi.
+2024-04-07 Sun (1.0h): Looked for more resumes and linkedin profiles on the layoffs list on layoff.fyi.

-2024-04-06 Sat: Fri continued, also looked for candidates on slack channels for tech groups.
+2024-04-06 Sat (1.0h): Fri continued, also looked for candidates on slack channels for tech groups.

 2024-04-05 Fri: Looked for more resumes and profiles on LinkedIn search